About the Printshop

 Background

-The Printshop was founded in 1968 by artist and educator Eleanor Magid determined to offer full access to prints and printmaking to all, without physical, financial, and technical barriers.
-It soon became part of the alternative space movement of the late 1960s, and it continued to be a major resource for printmaking, with its groundbreaking 24-hour studio access and other services.
+The Printshop was founded by artist and educator Eleanor Magid in 1968 as an open access art and community center.
+It soon became part of the alternative space movement of the 1970s, and it continues to be a major resource for artists, with its groundbreaking 24-hour studio use, open access policy, and other services.

-In spring 2005, the Printshop moved from East Village to a five times larger facility in the Garment District.
-The Printshop also expanded its programming to offer more opportunities and superb services.
-It is now the largest openly accessible printmaking facility in New York City, and it is growing into the major center for fine art printmaking, serving a diverse local, national, and international audience.
+In spring 2005, the Printshop moved from the East Village to a five times larger facility in Midtown Manhattan.
+It also expanded its programming to offer more opportunities to artists and superb services.
+It is now the largest openly accessible printmaking facility in New York City, and a major contemporary art center, serving a diverse local, national, and international audience.

 Artists

-The Printshop has recently collaborated with artists such as Ghada Amer, Sebastiaan Bremer, Zana Briski, Paul Chan, Amy Cutler, Dread Scott, Lynne Yamamoto, Joanne Greenbaum, Matthew Day Jackson, Glenn Ligon, Ryan McGinness, Carrie Moyer, Amy Sillman, Sheila Pepe, Bruce Pearson, Jean Shin, Kara Walker and William Villalongo.
+The Printshop has recently collaborated with artists such as Derrick Adams, Mark Bradford, Sebastiaan Bremer, Paul Chan, Amy Cutler, Joanne Greenbaum, Arturo Herrera, Glenn Ligon, Ryan McGinness, Matthew Day Jackson, Chris Martin, Carrie Moyer, Sheila Pepe, Enoc Perez, Dread Scott, Kate Shepherd, Jean Shin, James Siena, Alison Elizabeth Taylor, Janaina Tschäpe, Kara Walker, and Hank Willis Thomas.

 Collections

-Artworks produced at the Printshop are included in permanent collections of major museums, including the Metropolitan Museum of Art, Museum of Modern Art, Brooklyn Museum of Art, Whitney Museum of American Art, New York Public Library, Rhode Island School of Design Museum, RI, Corcoran Museum of Art, DC, and the Walker Art Center, MN.
+Artworks produced at the Printshop are included in permanent collections of major museums, including the Metropolitan Museum of Art, Museum of Modern Art, Brooklyn Museum, Whitney Museum of American Art, New York Public Library, Museum of Art and Design, Rhode Island School of Design Museum, RI, Corcoran Museum of Art, DC, Colby Museum, ME, Baltimore Museum of Art, DE, and the Walker Art Center, MN.

-The Printshop houses an archive collection of thousands of print works created in its studio over the past 38 years.
-The collection is an important resource for print professionals, scholars, and art enthusiasts alike.
+The Printshop houses an archive collection of thousands of artworks created in its studio over the past 46 years.

 Preview Dinner at the new Garment District home on 4/6/2005.